 With the release of January 2003 data on March 20, 2003, the basis for industry classification changed from the SIC 1987 to the NAICS 2002.
 SIC-based data are available in the BLS discontinued database located here https://www.bls.gov/data/archived.htm.

 The full concordance between SIC and NAICS 2002 codes is available through the U.S. Census Bureau at https://www.census.gov/eos/www/naics/concordances/2002_NAICS_to_1987_SIC.xls.

 CES-SA data are published monthly, but are also available as historical time series.
 The data are available as part of a monthly news release, as a searchable database, and in text format.
 The table below lists the ways to download CES data from https://www.bls.gov/sae.
+CES-SA Employment and Earnings tables have been discontinued as of August 16, 2019, with the release of July 2019 tables.
 Archived editions of Employment and Earnings Online are available from April 2007 forward here: https://www.bls.gov/opub/ee/archive.htm.
 Earlier back issues are kept at federal depository libraries.